datafeedr/slate/source/includes/v1/_search.md

 Search for coupons matching specific criteria.

 This calls the same `search` endpoint as a product search.
-It just uses queries different  [fields](#product-fields) so that only coupons and deals are returned and regular products are ignored.
+It just queries different  [fields](#product-fields) so that only coupons and deals are returned and regular products are ignored.

 See a list of [queryable Product fields](#product-fields).